cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | GEN_ORDER    | 2^32                  | 2^66                           | n/a        |
 {: #fields title="Parameters for the finite fields used in this document."}

-> OPEN ISSUE We currently use big-endian for encoding field elements.
-However,
-> for implementations of `GF(2^255-19)`, little endian is more common.
-See
-> issue#90.

 ## Pseudorandom Generators {#prg}

 A pseudorandom generator (PRG) is used to expand a short, (pseudo)random seed